Matrix Decomposition and Applications: Netflix Recommender and Matrix Factorization

-This is known as the \textit{coordinate descent algorithm} in which case we employ the least squares alternatively.
-Hence it is also called the \textit{alternating least squares (ALS)} \citep{comon2009tensor, takacs2012alternating, giampouras2018alternating}.
-The convergence is guaranteed if the loss function $L(\bW,\bZ)$ decreases at each iteration and we shall discuss more on this in the sequel. \begin{remark}[Convexity and Global Minimum] Although the loss function defined by Frobenius norm $|| \bW\bZ-\bA||^2$ is convex in $\bW$ given $\bZ$ or vice versa, it is not convex in both variables together.
-Therefore we are not able to find the global minimum.
-However, the convergence is assured to find local minima. \end{remark}
+This approach is known as the \textit{two-block coordinate descent (2-BCD) algorithm} as mentioned previously, where we alternate between optimizing the least squares with respect to $\bW$ and $\bZ$.
+Hence, it is also referred to as the \textit{alternating least squares (ALS)} algorithm \citep{comon2009tensor, takacs2012alternating, giampouras2018alternating}.
+Convergence is guaranteed if the loss function $L(\bW,\bZ)$ decreases at each iteration, and we shall discuss this further in the sequel.

+\begin{remark}[Convexity and global minimum] Although the loss function defined by the Frobenius norm $\frac{1}{2}\normf{\bW\bZ-\bA}^2$ is convex either with respect to $\bW$ when $\bZ$ is fixed or vice versa (called \textit{marginally convex}), it is not \textit{jointly convex} in both variables simultaneously.
+Therefore, locating the global minimum is generally infeasible.
+However, the algorithm is guaranteed to converge to a local minimum.

+More generally, let $D(\bA, \bB)$ be convex in the second argument $\bB$.
+Then, $D(\bA,\bW\bZ)$ is convex in $\bW$ when $\bZ$ is fixed, and vice versa; see Problem~\ref{prob:sep_conv}. \end{remark}

-\paragraph{Given $\bW$, Optimizing $\bZ$}
+\subsection{Given $\bW$, Optimizing $\bZ$}